Skip to Content

 Wahlberg’s Eagle

 In their habitat, these eagles are versatile hunters.
-Their diet spans a diverse range, with a preference for birds, including other raptors, as well as reptiles like lizards and snakes and small mammals.
-Rarely Wahlberg’s Eagles will also consume invertebrates such as termites and beetles.
+Their diet spans a diverse range, with a preference for birds, including other raptors, as well as reptiles like lizards, snakes, and small mammals.
+Rarely, Wahlberg’s Eagles will also consume invertebrates such as termites and beetles.
 They share a clade with close relatives, including the Ayres’s Hawk Eagle and the Little Eagle.

 Morphology: